zoomacode/hugo-site/content/jobs-to-be-done-47/_index.md

 ## Advanced Jobs To Be Done

+**Disclaimer:** it was not intended to be a guide on A-JTBD so it you are looking were to start, https://builtin.com/articles/jobs-to-be-done-framework can be a better option.

 This is a collection of my notes I took during a product management crush course from https://zamesin.ru which I highly recommend as an software engineer who wanted to understand how to approach development of internal and not so much tools